KarenChen96/Algorithm/com/cecilia/String/README.md

 08/04 practice leftover
 3. General String shuffling in BasicOperations.java
 4. Check the given solution of ABCD1234 --> A1B2C3D4, my implementation seems not the same as the idea given in the theory class.
-5. Check given solutions of findAnagrams and longestAllOnes
+5. Implement: find all substring matches if matches are more than one(in BasicOperations)
+6. Think: why the given solution of findAnagrams is implemented in that way?
+7. Review the given solution of longestConsecutiveOnes